Artist Educators Training

 The second day begins with refining the participants’ plans and culminates in putting what they have created into action by facilitating workshops for children and young people.
 Throughout, participants will work alongside one another and in concert with the invited youth to reflect on what makes an engaging workshop.

-This program is made possible through funding from the Ada Slaight Education Centre at YPT, and bursaries and travel subsidies are made possible this year by the generous support of the Ontario Arts Council.
+This program is made possible through funding from the Ada Slaight Education Centre at YPT and the Ontario Arts Council.

-If you have questions, or to apply for a bursary or travel subsidy, contact Aimee Bouchard, Member Schools & Education Manager at email@example.com or 416.363.5131 x216.
+If you have questions, or to apply for a bursary or travel subsidy, contact Aimee Bouchard, Community Programs Manager at email@example.com or 416.363.5131 x216.

 “Organized, productive, passion-fuelled workshops don’t just fall from the sky.
 If they did, I imagine you’d spend your days looking upward, arms wide open to catch them.
 Alas, they take a great deal of behind-the-scenes work, and I wanted to thank you for all the time and thought you invested in making yesterday’s workshop the great success it was.
 It was energizing and inspiring.”